StephenGnoza/ultramarathoncatalogue/README.md

 pip install -r requirements.txt
 ```

-## Program design

-The website is built using Python and a SQL database.

 ## How to Run the program

 First, register a project on Google Cloud and follow all instructions for setting up OAuth 2.0 Client ID and configure the OAuth consent screen.
 Download the clients_secret.json file to the root of the program.